dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. If you try to legislate against everything, eventually you have nothing.
 Could bitcoin function better without government regulations?
    1. Fintech innovation as a catalyst that sparks regulatory change?
    1. Money is being rewritten into code.
    1. Free?
 There is a big problem with Free.
-Value needs to come from some
+Value needs to come from some.
    1. The value of bitcoin is really predicated on its being a useful means of transactions.
 If you take that away, all you are left with is a bubble asset.
    1. A nest egg abroad
    1. A crash is a natural part of any market cycle.
+   1. Markets need new money to rally, or they must come down to find buyers (true of any asset, crypto or stocks)
    1. Without censorship-resistance, Bitcoin is just a very expensive database.
    1. Crypto craze
    1. What are the benefits of decentralized financial systems?